-The unforgiven portion of a PPP Loan will continue to accrue interest at 1% and have a maturity date that is five years from the date of the note entered into between the borrower and the lender.
-In addition, (i) the first interest payments are not due until the date the borrower's loan forgiveness amount is determined, and (ii) the borrower must spend any remaining loan amount on Designated PPP Expenses.
+The unforgiven portion of a PPP Loan will continue to accrue interest at 1% and have a maturity date that is two five years from the date of the note entered into between the borrower and the lender.
+In addition, (i) the first interest payments are not due for six months after the date of the note entered into between the borrower and the lender (the CARES Act included a six month deferral of interest on PPP Loans)until the date the borrower's loan forgiveness amount is determined, and (ii) the borrower must spend any remaining loan amount on Designated PPP Expenses.

-Same facts as Question 1 above, but if (i) \$90,000 of the \$100,000 PPP Loan was spent on Forgivable Expenses, and (ii) \$54,000 (60%) of the \$90,000 was spent was on Payroll Costs, then \$90,000 of the \$100,000 PPP Loan would be forgiven.
-The remaining \$10,000 (plus any interest that accrued during the Covered Period) will continue to accrue interest and have a maturity date that is five years from the date of the note.
+Same facts as Question 1 above-, but if (i) \$90,000 of the \$100,000 PPP Loan was spent on Forgivable Expenses, and (ii) \$67,500 (75,54,000 (60,000)) of the \$90,000 was spent was on Payroll Costs, then \$90,000 of the \$100,000 PPP Loan would be forgiven.
+The remaining \$10,000 (plus any interest that accrued during the Covered Period) will continue to accrue interest and have a maturity date that is two-five years from the date of the note.

-11 We note that the Forgiveness Application does not specify the need to pro-rate bills, but instead simply refers to what has been incurred during the Covered Period.
-Additional guidance may clarify this issue, but for now, we recommend that borrowers take a conservative approach and prorate any bills for the portion of such payments that were incurred during the Covered Period.
+We note that the Forgiveness Application does not specify the need to pro-rate bills, but instead simply refers to what has been incurred during the Covered Period.
+Additional guidance may clarify this issue, but for now, we recommend that borrowers take a conservative approach and pro-rate any bills for the portion of such payments that were incurred during the Covered Period.

-7. What happens if a borrower spends more than 40% of PPP Loan proceeds on Eligible Nonpayroll Costs?12
+7. What happens if a borrower spends more than 2540% of PPP Loan proceeds on Eligible Nonpayroll Costs?
+1412

-The forgiveness amount will be reduced on a dollar-for-dollar basis so that 60% of the forgivable amount is spent on payroll costs and 40% of the forgivable amount is spent on Eligible Nonpayroll Costs.
+The forgiveness amount will be reduced on a dollar-for-dollar basis so that 7560% of the forgivable amount is spent on payroll costs and 2540% of the forgivable amount is spent on Eligible Nonpayroll Costs.
 Any other expenses, whether incurred during the Covered Period or the Alternative Payroll Covered Period or after, must still be Designated PPP Expenses, but would not be Forgivable Expenses.

-Assuming no reduction in FTEs or salaries (or wages), if a borrower spends \$100,000 during the Covered Period or the Alternative Payroll Covered Period on Forgivable Expenses, but only \$50,000 of such amount was on Payroll Costs, the borrower would not be in compliance with the requirement that at least 60% of the forgivable amount be used for payroll costs.
-As a result, the amount forgiven would be limited to \$83,333 (\$50,000 / 60% = \$83,333).
+Assuming no reduction in FTEs or salaries (or wages), if a borrower spends \$100,000 during the Covered Period or the Alternative Payroll Covered Period on Forgivable Expenses, but only \$70,000 $\underline{50,000}$ of such amount was on Payroll Costs, the borrower would not be in compliance with the requirement that at least $75\underline{60}$ % of the loan proceeds forgivable amount be used for payroll costs.
+As a result, the amount forgiven would be limited to \$93,333 (\$70,000 $\underline{83,333}$ (\$50,000 / $75\underline{60}$ % = \$93,333 $\underline{83,333}$).